GrayLewis/hello-world/README.md

 # hello-world

-Initial repository for learning GitHub.
+Initial repository for learning to use GitHub.

-Transition.
-It's nice to start something new, what with everything I've ended.

-You can't feel the air of other planets if you're not pursuing something new.
+You can't feel the air of other planets if you're not starting something new.